1968 Italian Grand Prix: Qualifying

 The early qualifying session saw Andretti and Unser set the pace.
-Both drivers wanted to fly back to the United States for the Hoosier Hundred at the Indiana State Fairgrounds the following day.
+Both drivers wanted to fly back to Indianapolis, Indiana for the Hoosier Hundred at the Indiana State Fairgrounds, a 100-lap race on the 1609 metre (one mile) dirt track for the USAC Championship the next day.
 They then intended to fly back to Milan and race in the Grand Prix.
 The event organisers announced that if the either driver returned to the US, they would be banned from competing in the Grand Prix, under an ACI ruling which forbade drivers to complete in another event within 24 hours of the start of the Grand Prix.
 Both drivers flew back to Indiana for the Hoosier Hundred and did return for the Italian Grand Prix, but were not allowed to take part in the race.

 Qualifying resulted in John Surtees taking pole for the Honda Racing team, in their Honda RA301, at an average speed of 150.314 mph.
 He was joined on the front row by Bruce McLaren in his own McLaren M7A and Chris Amon in a Ferrari 312.
 The second row was occupied by the Ferrari of Jacky Ickx and the Lotus of Graham Hill.
 Jackie Stewart, Denny Hulme and Derek Bell shared the third row.